 During any mode of operation, only one heating unit can be energised at any one time i.e. top heating unit or bottom heating unit.
-The master controller utilises its internal relays and triac to perform heating unit element switching as follows:
+The master controller utilises internal relays, a triac and an external relay (located in upper electrical opening) to perform heating unit element switching as follows:

-- a) Top heating unit is energised when bottom/top changeover relay is energised by master controller. - b) Bottom heating unit elements are energised when bottom/top changeover relay is deenergised and element controlling triac (515W element) and/or 1030W relay (1030W element) and/or 2055W relay (2055W element) are energised by master controller.
+- a) Top heating unit is energised when the bottom/top changeover relay is energised by master controller. - b) Bottom heating unit elements are energised when bottom/top changeover relay is deenergised and element controlling triac (515W element) and/or 1030W relay (1030W element) and/or 2055W relay (2055W element) are energised by master controller.